Advice > Software engineering

 First, recite your answer out loud and time yourself, if you haven’t already done so.
 Make sure to edit your answer down if it is longer than one minute.

-Keep practicing until you are able to speak through your answer without referring to your written notes.
+Keep practicing until you can speak through your answer without referring to your written notes.
 You should be able to hit each of your main points smoothly, without sounding too rehearsed.

 Finally, once you’ve memorized your answer, record yourself reciting it.
 Watch it back, and make note of your body language and places where you may be stumbling through important details.